Spiraling light: from donut modes to a Magnus effect analogy: Interplay of spin and orbital angular momentum

 \section{Interplay of spin and orbital angular momentum}

-While the first concepts of OAM arose in the context of paraxial beams, it is in the nonparaxial limit that the interplay between SAM and OAM becomes interesting \cite{bliokh_angular_2010,bliokh_spin--orbital_2011,monteiro_angular_2009,rodriguez-herrera_optical_2010,nieminen_angular_2008}.
+While the first concepts of OAM arose in the context of paraxial beams, it is in the nonparaxial regime that the interplay between SAM and OAM becomes interesting \cite{bliokh_angular_2010,bliokh_spin--orbital_2011,monteiro_angular_2009,rodriguez-herrera_optical_2010,nieminen_angular_2008}.
 Within the paraxial limit, spin and orbital AM of a light mode are essentially additive, they can have independent good quantum numbers, the angular momentum being $(l+\sigma)\hbar$ per photon.
 For non-paraxial light fields, SAM and OAM can still be independently measured but $l$ and $\sigma$ are in general no longer good quantum numbers.
 The total angular momentum $J=L+S$ does remain a good quantum number \cite{enk_spin_1994,enk_commutation_1994}.
 We now discuss some new ideas that make use of this spin-orbit coupling \cite{spreeuw_off-axis_2020}.

 Two non-paraxial examples will illustrate how SAM and OAM are intrinsically intertwined, (i) the field of a tightly focused laser beam, and (ii) the field emitted by a rotating dipole.
 While the former field pattern shows transverse SAM near the focus, the latter shows transverse OAM in the plane of the dipole.
-The coupling of these two can produce interesting new effects, in particular the deflection of a tightly focused laser beam by a circular dipole.
-This is reminiscent of the Magnus effect that pushes a spinning ball along a curved trajectory through air \cite{magnus_ueber_1853}.
-In the comoving frame of the spinning ball, the ball is not moving, though spinning, and air is flowing past.
-The spinning ball deflects the stream of air, which by momentum conservation pushes the ball to the side.
-Here we replace the spinning ball by a rotating dipole (atom) and the flowing air by a stream of light.
-The rotating dipole will deflect the light beam which, by momentum conservation, will push the atom a little distance off to the side.
+The coupling of these two can produce interesting new effects, in particular the deflection of a tightly focused laser beam by a circular dipole, and off-axis displacement of atoms in an optical tweezer.
+The effect is reminiscent of the Magnus effect that pushes a spinning ball along a curved trajectory through air \cite{magnus_ueber_1853}.
+Whereas the motion of atoms in OAM-carrying laser beams has been a topic of interest from the early days on \cite{babiker_light-induced_1994,allen_atom_1996,lai_radiation_1997,tabosa_optical_1999,andersen_quantized_2006}, here we consider the situation where the incident beam carries no OAM.
+Instead, transverse OAM is generated by the circular dipole induced by the laser beam.